-- The discount rate used to measure total OPEB liability for RHBF was 3.87%, mirroring the municipal bond rate.
-The rate is based on the Bond-Buyer 20-year General Obligation index as of June 30, 2018. - Salary increases are assumed to be 3.50%-8.10% which includes 3.5% inflation and productivity factor. - Investment expected rate of return is 7.00% net of pension plan investment expense, including inflation as of June 30, 2018. - General and wage inflation at assumed to be 3% - Cost-of-living adjustments assumed to be 3.5%. - Mortality tables vary by age, gender, employee group and health status.
+- The discount rate used to measure total OPEB liability for RHBF was 3.5%, mirroring the municipal bond rate.
+The rate is based on the Bond-Buyer 20-year General Obligation index as of June 30, 2019. - Salary increases are assumed to be 3.50%-8.10% which includes 3.5% inflation and productivity factor. - Investment expected rate of return is 7.00% net of pension plan investment expense, including inflation. - General inflation is assumed to be 3% - Mortality tables vary by age, gender, employee group and health status.
 The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
 The mortality rates also contain a provision to reflect future mortality improvements.